 Their leakage performance is good.
 A significant portion of leakage sits between 2KHz and 5KHz, which is a narrow range.
 The overall level of leakage is quite low.
 With the music at 100dB SPL, their leakage averages at 36dB SPL but peaks at 58dB SPL, which is about the noise floor of an average office.

 The integrated mic has a mediocre recording quality.
 The LFE of 289Hz results in a recorded/transmitted speech that is relatively thin.
 The HFE of 2.8KHz is poor and suggests speech that is muffled and lacks detail.
 Overall, the understandability of speech on this microphone will still be decent in quiet environments.

 The integrated microphone is mediocre at noise handling.
 In our SpNR test, the AKG N60NC achieved a speech-to-noise ratio of 14dB, indicating that the microphone performs best in quiet environments and may struggle in moderately loud environments.

 The AKG N60NC Wireless support an older Bluetooth version, but this shouldn’t be an issue.
-On the upside, they can connect to two devices simultaneously, which means you’ll be able to easily switch between your phone and work computer for example.
-You can easily switch between the 2 devices thanks to the connection slider directly on the headphones.
+On the upside, they can connect to two devices simultaneously, which means you can switch between your phone and work computer.
+You can easily switch between the two devices thanks to the connection slider directly on the headphones.

-These wireless headphones can also be used with the included 1/8” TRRS audio cable on consoles.
-You will get audio and microphone support on all consoles and PCs, which makes them very versatile.
+You can use these wireless headphones with the included 1/8” TRRS audio cable on consoles.
+You'll get audio and microphone support on all consoles and PCs, which makes them very versatile.